 - Ticked Tabby – A ticked tabby will have ticked hair with various shades of marking and root color.
 The cat will have noticeable spots, stripes, or patches, and the legs, face, and tail will have distinct striping.
 You’ll notice this cat has at least one “necklace” of hair.

 - Spotted Tabby – A spotted tabby will have spots of various sizes throughout their coat.
 The spots may be evenly distributed throughout the coat.
-The underside of the body will have “vest buttons,” and it will have stripes on the legs and tail.
+The underside of the body will have “vest buttons,” and they will have stripes on the legs and tail.

 - Mackerel Tabby – This cat will have defined stripes running perpendicular to the feline’s spine.
 The legs and tail will be ringed.
 This cat will have an “M” on the forehead.